A Survey on Code-Based Cryptography: Historical Overview

-Due to the Fiat-Shamir transform, we also include code-based ZKID schemes here, although the proposals until now all suffer from large signature sizes.
-The ZKID schemes usually use random codes, thus we will often not specify a particular proposed code.
+Due to the Fiat-Shamir transform, we also include code-based ZK protocols here, although the proposals until now all suffer from large signature sizes.
+The ZK protocols usually use random codes, thus we will often not specify a particular proposed code.